xylix/lean-site-template/content/homepage/_first_section_text.md

-We want to help you use evidence and reason to make the world a better place.
+Effective altruism is about using evidence and reason to make the world a better place as much as we can, with whatever resources we want to commit to that.